Why there's more to ISAs than saving cash

 That’s been good news for borrowers who have been able to secure very competitive rates and it’s been good for most investors, who’ve often been able to earn far more on their money than they would in a savings account.

-With an easyMoney IF ISA, for example, the expected return is up to 7.28% a year on business loans secured against UK property, which is way above the average easy access ISA account.
+With an easyMoney IF ISA, for example, the expected return are between 3.4-8% a year on business loans secured against UK property, which is way above the average easy access ISA account.
 On top of that you get a snazzy orange card that gives you a range of discounts at some of Britain’s biggest retailers.
 Yes, we said snazzy.

 Can I transfer my existing ISA?